KerymMacryn/VA-Theory/README.md

 ## About This Repository

-[cite_start]This repository contains the Python code used to perform the phenomenological analyses of TSQVT, including the perturbative calculations for the hydrogen atom and the generation of the parameter exclusion plots [cite: 821-831, 1012-1016].
+- This repository contains the Python code used to perform the phenomenological analyses of TSQVT, including the perturbative calculations for the hydrogen atom and the generation of the parameter exclusion plots.

 ## 🚀 Installation